 2. Fatigue makes it difficult to fight cravings.

-Exhaustion plays into every area of life, including decisions, cravings, and emotions.
-The more tired you are, the less likely you are to tell yourself no. Sometimes that manifests itself in stopping for fast food instead of eating the healthy leftovers in the fridge.
-Sometimes it means eating an entire carton of ice cream at 2 o’clock in the morning.
+Exhaustion affects every area of life, including decisions, cravings, and emotions.
+The more sleep-deprived you are, the less likely you are to tell yourself no. Sometimes that manifests itself in stopping for fast food instead of eating the healthy leftovers in the fridge.
+It could also mean eating an entire carton of ice cream at 2 o’clock in the morning.
 The more tired you are the easier it is to make poor eating choices.
 If you find that you are too tired to prepare yourself a healthy dinner, try sneaking a cat nap in during the day.
 A short nap often goes a long way in giving you the energy you need to get through the day.

 3. A consistent sleep schedule encourages a healthy metabolism.

 While studies on the subject are still being conducted, data indicates that inconsistent or poor sleep reduces a person’s metabolic rate.
-In other words, individuals who do not adhere to a consistent sleep schedule see a decrease in the number of calories they burn while at rest.
+In other words, if you don’t follow a consistent sleep schedule, you might see a decrease in the number of calories you burn while at rest.
 When you have a slow metabolism, it will also cause you to not burn as many calories after you’ve finished your meal.

 4. Extra rest prevents insulin resistance.